Leonel Strumia

-Leonel Strumia (Leonels Strumija Леонель Струмия; born 29 September 1992) is an Argentine footballer who plays as a midfielder.
+Leonel Strumia (Leonels Strumija Леонель Струмия; born 29 September 1992) is an Argentine footballer who plays as a midfielder for Latvian club Liepāja.

 Career

 Before the 2015 season, Strumia signed for Latvian side Liepāja, helping them win the league and the 2017 Latvian Football Cup, their first major trophies.
 Before the 2020 season, he signed for RFS in Latvia, helping them win their first league title and the 2021 Latvian Football Cup.

 Before the 2023 season, he signed for the Kazakhstani club Aktobe.
 On 4 March 2023, Strumia debuted for Aktobe during a 1–0 win over Zhetysu.
 On 5 January 2025, Aktobe announced that Strumia had left the club at the end of his contract.

 On 20 January 2025, AEL Limassol announced the signing of Strumia on a contract until the end of the season.